reonaledo/Multi-modality-Self-supervision/README.md

 # Multi-modal Understanding and Generation for Medical Images and Text via Vision-Language Pre-Training
-We introduce a vision-and-language pre-training model with a novel self-attention mask in the biomedical domain.
-During the pre-training, our model conducts masked language modeling and label-conditioned imagetext matching.
+This repository provides the code for fine-tuning MedViLL(Medical Vision Language Learner), a medical vision language pre-training model with a novel self-attention mask.
 Then the pre-trained model is fine-tuned for disease classification, medical visual question answering, label-conditioned image-text retrieval, and radiology report generation.

-#### • Original Data Structure.
-> *  MIMIC-CXR <jpg version>
+Please refer to our paper Multi-modal Understanding and Generation for Medical Images and Text via Vision-Language Pre-Training for more details.

 # Our Contributions.
 The main contributions of this paper can be summarized as follows:
 (1) We propose Medical Vision Language Learner (MedViLL), a multi-modal pre-training model for medical images and text with a novel self-attention scheme.

 (2) We demonstrate the effectiveness of our approach with detailed ablation study on extensive vision language understanding and generation-based downstream tasks, including disease classification, image-text retrieval, visual question answering, and report generation.